IBM/cloud-native-starter/workshop/05-resiliency.md

  ![cns-container-web-app-04](images/cns-container-web-app-05.png)

-2. Delete the **authors** service
+2. Delete the **Authors** service

 ```sh
 $ ./scripts/delete-authors-nodejs.sh
 ```

-Refresh the browser and verify the remaining imformation.
+Refresh the browser and verify the remaining information.
 The details for the author are no longer avaiable.

 ![resliency-02](images/resliency-02.png)